numba/numba/docs/source/reference/pysupported.rst

    List sorting currently uses a quicksort algorithm, which has different performance characterics than the algorithm used by Python.

+set
+---

+All methods and operations on sets are supported in JIT-compiled functions.
+However, passing and returning sets from/to Python code is not supported (yet).

+Sets must be strictly homogenous: Numba will reject any set containing objects of different types, even if the types are compatible (for example, ``{1, 2.5}`` is rejected as it contains a :class:`int` and a :class:`float`).

 None
 ----